Welcome to Year 2!

 - To observe closely using simple equipment

-- To use their observations and ideas to suggest answers to questions
+- To use observations to answer questions

 Our curriculum overviews gives you an idea of which topic your child will be studying at which point during the school year.